 Depending on the nature of the care required, premature infants and their caregivers may be transferred to RCH from other parts of the province.
 Overall, the population served by RCH is one of the more diverse in the country, with 41% visible minorities, and 34.9% newcomers to Canada.

-From June 2019 to April 2020, over 600 music therapy sessions were provided for 213 pre-term infants and their families at Royal Columbia NICU until the end of March, 2022.
 Adopting this program would mean the continuation of one-to-one music therapy sessions as well as Zoom sessions after the children return home with their caregivers.

 A few examples of music therapy in action at RCH NICU from Music Therapist Katherine:

 “As a music therapist, I’ve seen parents put down their phones during skin to skin contact and gently stroke their baby’s head or back and relax back themselves during music therapy.
 I’ve also heard parents singing along to their infants during music therapy and letting me know that they have taken the time to sing to their infants when I’m not there.
 I’ve also been able to soothe fussy infants when parents aren’t on site and supported them to calm to a more relaxed state or help them settle back to sleep.”